Skip to main content

 4 mentions Positive Neutral Negative

 The music in the game is generally praised for its engaging arcade style and effective background ambiance, enhancing the overall experience.
-However, some players find it distracting and prefer to play with the music off, while there are also complaints about the menu audio not being properly muted.
-Overall, the music is considered competent but may not suit everyone's taste.
+However, some players find it distracting and prefer to play with the sound off, and there are issues with the menu audio not muting properly.
+Overall, while the music is competent, it may not suit everyone's taste.

 • “Great backgrounds, arcade music that keeps you on the edge, and a wonderful color scheme makes this a joy to play.”